Updated March 6, 2023

 - Comptrollers are usually employed in the government sector at a local or state level, while Controllers are employed within a non-profit or private organization.

-- Comptrollers have to stay up to date of budgeting, they have to do variance analysis that we as per the projected numbers or lagging behind throughout the period of operations of the business, whereas Controllers check the financial reporting and majorly concern about the bottom line of the business.
+- Comptrollers have to stay up to date in budgeting; they have to do variance analysis that we as per the projected numbers or lagging behind throughout the business operations, whereas Controllers check the financial reporting and majorly concern about the bottom line of the business.

-- Comptrollers are generally at higher-level in the financial industry with a higher salary potential than the Controllers.
+- Comptrollers are generally at a higher level in the financial industry with a higher salary potential than the Controllers.

 - Controllers have to handle the responsibility of managing compliance issues, laws including federal, state as well as local concerning financial and monetary issues, whereas Comptrollers work as a government professional, their operational work is as per the regulations and compliances set by the government only.

 - Demand for the role of Comptrollers is lower than of Controllers, mainly due to the availability.
-The Comptrollers mainly work in the public sector and there is no frequent opening available, whereas there is high demand for Controllers, as nowadays all private companies majorly focus on Financial reporting.
+The Comptrollers mainly work in the public sector, and there is no frequent opening available, whereas there is a high demand for Controllers, as nowadays all private companies majorly focus on Financial reporting.

-- A controller can make decisions regarding the cost-cutting and actions to reduce the overall cost of the business whereas the Comptrollers can take decisions regarding the fund accounting which includes the allocation of funds.
-They handle the cost and have to maintain that expenditures within the budget.
+- A controller can make decisions regarding the cost-cutting and actions to reduce the overall cost of the business, whereas the Comptrollers can take decisions regarding fund accounting, which includes the allocation of funds.
+They handle the cost and have to maintain those expenditures within the budget.

 Controller vs Comptroller Comparison Table